encord-team/encord-client-python/docs/source/tutorials/datasets.rst

 In case the video or image group belongs to |company|-hosted storage, the corresponding file will be removed from the Encord-hosted storage.

-Please ensure that the list contains videos/image groups from the same dataset which is used to initialise the :class:`dataset_manager <.EncordClientDataset>`.
+Please ensure that the list contains videos/image groups from the same dataset which is used to initialise the :class:`dataset_manager <.DatasetManager>`.
 Any videos or image groups which do not belong to the dataset used for initialisation will be ignored.